-3 Technology Fee includes eBooks and online course materials, 24/7 technical support, Office 365, learning management system, mobile app, and portal access.
+3 Technology Fee includes student technical support, Office 365, blended and online course delivery/learning management system, mobile app, student portal technology and access, and required electronic course materials/software.

-4 Supplies and licensure prep fees include a WCU identification card, background check, standardized patients, supplies, equipment for onsite intensives, and AG PCNP predictor exams for AG PCNP students.
+4 Supplies and licensure prep fees include a WCU identification card, background check, standardized patients, supplies, equipment for onsite intensives, and AGPCNP predictor exams for AGPCNP students.
 Supplies become student purchases once issued to students.
 Students who drop or have been dismissed after supplies have been issued will assume ownership for these items and will not be eligible for refunds.
-For details on all the supplies please contact the Bursar Office
+For details on all the supplies please contact the Bursar Office.